Every term used as an inline tooltip in the Mutual Funds Sahi Hai article β one-sentence definitions for fast scanning.

 The Carhart 4-factor model extends Fama-French (market, size, value) with momentum.
 Explains 90%+ of stock returns via these systematic factors.

 BacktestIndia implements this for India: Low-vol (risk), value (cheap), momentum (trends), quality (fundamentals).
-Our multi-factor beats single ones by 2% CAGR.
+Our multi-factor historically outperformed single-factor approaches by 2% CAGR.

 P/E ratio divides stock price by earnings per share.
 Low P/E signals value; high P/E growth.
 Key for value factor screening.